Thaddeus Mortimer Fowler

 Thaddeus Mortimer Fowler, often credited as T.M.
 Fowler, (1842–1922) was an American cartographer.
 He is best known for his work on panoramic maps.
-A large portion of his work focused around Pennsylvania.
-He is considered the most prolific maker of Pennsylvania panoramas of the mid 19th-century.
+A large portion of his work focused on Pennsylvania.
+He is considered the most prolific maker of Pennsylvania panoramas in the mid-19th century.

 Early life

 Fowler was born in Lowell, Massachusetts.
-He was a soldier in the United States Civil War.
-He was injured during battle.
+He served as a soldier in the United States Civil War, and was injured in battle.

 He worked for his uncle who was a photographer.

 Career

 Fowler started his own business as a cartographer focusing on panoramic maps.
 His photographer uncle also worked for the firm.
 The business was located in Madison, Wisconsin.
-He made maps for Canada and 21 different United States states.
+He made maps for Canada and 21 different U.S. states.